dbca-wa/data-pipelines/README.md

 # data-pipelines
 Reproducible insight and scientific programming

-## Setup Rstudio Server access for Parks and Wildlife staff
+## First-time setup of Rstudio Server for Parks and Wildlife staff
 Before you can access RStudio Server, follow the next section.
 If you wish to setup this repository from a local RStudio Desktop installation, skip the next section.

-### One-off: Make yourself at home on kens-xenmate-dev
+### Setup kens-xenmate-dev
 On Parks and Wildlife's [remote desktop](https://guacamole.dpaw.wa.gov.au/), select "Linux Mint SSH", enter your Parks and Wildlife username (not email) and password, then type: